 Post-traumatic stress disorder is an illness that can be treated.
 There are known treatments available to treat this disorder.
 Treatments allow people affected to regain control of their lives and daily activities.
 The earlier an affected person consults with a doctor, the faster he or she will recover.

-In most cases, post-traumatic stress disorder is treated very effectively with psychotherapy, anti-anxiety medication, or a combination of these 2 treatments.
+In most cases, post-traumatic stress disorder is treated effectively with psychotherapy, medication, or a combination of these 2 treatments.

 Experts in post-traumatic stress disorder generally recommend one of the following 3 therapies:

-Different medicines can be used to treat post-traumatic stress disorder, including antidepressants and anxiolytics.
+Different medication can be used to treat post-traumatic stress disorder, including antidepressants and anxiolytics.
 See the page with information on anxiety problems to learn more about:

 The condition of someone with post-traumatic stress disorder can worsen if it is not taken seriously.
 See the page with information on everything you need to know about anxiety disorder complications.